xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

 In figure 9.9 you can say that the buffer is created from a time frame (window) that spans over the three items, which are emitted and then collected to the buffer.
 You can also say that the three items that are emitted in that time frame are emitted to an observable that we call a window.

+buffer == window + to array

+window == buffer + to observable

 You can define three types of windows when you consider them as containers of elements over time:

   - Tumbling windows are a series of fixed-sized, non-overlapping, contiguous time intervals.
   - Hopping windows are a series of windows that “hop” forward in time by a fixed period.
   - Sliding windows are a type of hopping window in which the window width is larger than the “hop,” causing the windows to overlap.

+---

 ### 9.4.1 Buffering

 With buffering, you can wrap consecutive elements emitted by an observable into a buffer and create an observable of collections, but not of single elements.
 You can buffer by time, number of items, or any logical duration you specify by using an observable whose notifications define when the buffer closes.

 Suppose your application connects to your bike's speedometer, which pushes the speed at a constant rate.
 You want your application to show how your acceleration changes.
 To do that, you need to get two consecutive readings and calculate the difference between them.
-You can use Buffer to accomplish that, where the buffering is done with a sliding window of two items.
+You can use `Buffer` to accomplish that, where the buffering is done with a sliding window of two items.

 Figure 9.10 shows the marble diagram of what you're trying to achieve.